 - Heavy dust is common due to the dry desert environment.

 - Cigarette smoking is still permitted in public areas such as hotels and restaurants.
 However, it is not permitted in malls.

 - There is a high use of scented products in all environments, as it is culturally acceptable.

-- There is minimal control on the types of cleaning products used in common areas such as apartment buildings and shopping malls.
+- There is minimal control over the types of cleaning products used in common areas such as apartment buildings and shopping malls.

 - Education regarding the harmful health effects from exposure to cigarette smoke, pesticides and chemicals has begun but is still in the early stages.

 - Accommodations for CNA-Q employees are provided by the State of Qatar.
 Building standards may not be as regulated as you are accustomed to.

 - Due to the frequent periods of high humidity, condensation and mold is common to all environments.